Why the Soviets Can't Win Quickly in Central Europe: Early

 The context of the article was described in Matthews 1996, as standing in opposition US president Ronald Reagan's strengthening of NATO forces in Europe, supported by Samuel P. Huntington, among others.
 Although Huntington himself initially reviewed Mearsheimer's article favourably.
 Also relevant was the debate over whether or not the US nuclear weapons in West Germany were necessary.

-Why the Soviets Can't Win Quickly in Central Europe was positively received by Posen and Evera 1983, Brauch and Unterseher 1984, Lübkemeier 1985, Dean 1986 and to some extent Weinstein 1983, and Strachan 1985 and Simpson 1985.
+"Why the Soviets Can't Win Quickly in Central Europe" was positively received by Posen and Evera 1983, Brauch and Unterseher 1984, Lübkemeier 1985 Dean 1986, and to some extent Weinstein 1983, and Strachan 1985 and Simpson 1985.

 Its conclusions were opposed on methodological grounds by Jack Snyder and with alternative models by William Kaufmann, William Mako and Andrew Hamilton.
 With the exception of Corcoran 1983, most concrete opposition did not come until three separate articles published in 1988 by Snyder, by Epstein and by Eliot A. Cohen, building on an earlier review by Aaron Friedberg.

 Although the reception that year was not entirely negative, with some praise in Sens 1988, Makinda 1988 and Thomson 1989, most papers published in the immediate aftermath of these were critical.

-Later
+Later assessment

-It has been employed favourably in some retrospective analyses.
+The article has been employed favourably in some retrospective analyses.
 That by Barry D. Watts, then director of the Northrop Grumman Analysis Center, relayed Cohen's criticisms.
 The 2016 review by military Kenton White criticised it for not taking USSR and general WTO airborne capabilities (Note: Tecott and Halterman defended Mearsheimer's omission.
-"He omits airpower variables from his model not because he thinks these variables are irrelevant to the outcome, but because he argues that airpower would favor NATO, only strengthening his argument.") or their OMG concept, while following Cohen in arguing for an alternative view that the WTO might have been able to prepare a "standing start" (Note: A possibility publicised by senators Sam Nunn and Dewey F. Bartlett in a 1977 report.) attack undetected enough for the resulting delay to allow for the WTO to potentially collapse part of the NATO front, which Mearsheimer had argued was not a danger.
+"He omits airpower variables from his model not because he thinks these variables are irrelevant to the outcome, but because he argues that airpower would favor NATO, only strengthening his argument.") or their OMG concept into account, while following Cohen in arguing for an alternative view that the WTO might have been able to prepare a "standing start" (Note: A possibility publicised by senators Sam Nunn and Dewey F. Bartlett in a 1977 report.) attack undetected enough for the resulting delay to allow for the WTO to potentially collapse part of the NATO front, which Mearsheimer had argued was not a danger.
 White followed this up in more detail in 2017.
 A less detailed critique was published by international relations professor Arash Heydarian Pashakhanlou.
 The approach of Cohen and Kenton was in turn criticised in the overview of Tecott and Halterman, which defended Mearsheimer while warning about his "over-extrapolation" on the basis of a single scenario, echoing Richard Stoll's 1990 defense of Mearsheimer's article to justify further model-based approaches.

 The credibility of NATO's defences was analysed and discussed ...
 Many of the contemporary analyses looked at strategy or numbers, taking a wholesale approach, but failed to address the overall capability based on existing force structures.
 An example is the analysis given by Dr J Mearsheimer, which provides an example contemporary to the period.
 It provides a useful perspective on the difficulties inherent in assessing the credibility of defence policy from a purely academic standpoint.